amnis-dev/amnis-state-ws/README.md

 ### Browser Runtime (with React)

-Use this import if you are running your project within a browser environment with React components.
+Use this import if you are running your project within a browser environment leveraging React components.

 ```typescript
 import { reducerMap, reducerMiddleware } from '@amnis-state/env.react';